Seesaw neutrino dark matter by freeze-out

 Our goal is to determine the relic abundance of dark matter neutrinos produced for the different models described in the previous section and given in \cref{tab:FN-configurations}.
 To this end, we solve the Boltzmann equation for the number density of DM neutrinos in the early Universe.

-As mentioned in \cref{sec:model}, we assume that at high temperatures, in the $U(1)_\mathrm{FN}$ symmetric phase, the value of the flavon field is $\Theta \approx \Lambda$, implying that before the symmetry breaking phase transition the Yukawa couplings and the Majorana mass are large and unsuppressed.
+As mentioned in \cref{sec:model}, we assume that at high temperatures, in the $U(1)_\Sigma$ symmetric phase, the vev of the flavon field is $\langle \Theta \rangle \approx \Lfn$, implying that before the symmetry breaking phase transition the Yukawa coupling and the Majorana mass are large and unsuppressed.
 The sterile neutrinos are kept in thermal equilibrium by the decays and inverse decays allowed by the Yukawa coupling.
 Other interactions, such as $2 \leftrightarrow 2$ scatterings involving gauge bosons and quarks are also allowed at tree-level.
 However, these are only relevant in the relativistic regime.
-As soon as the phase transition occurs, the flavon takes its vev and the interaction rate $\gamma$, which is proportional to the square of the Yukawa coupling, gets strongly suppressed.
+As soon as the phase transition occurs, the vev of the flavon is shifted as $\langle \Theta \rangle : \Lfn \rightarrow \epsilon\,\Lfn$ and the interaction rate $\gamma$, which is proportional to the square of the Yukawa coupling, gets strongly suppressed.
 The condition under which a particle species with an interaction rate $\gamma$ with the plasma and an equilibrium number density $n_\mathrm{eq}$ is in thermal equilibrium, is given by